dgsmith77/Concentration-nation/README.md

 I hadn't done any **C++** since college so I tackled that version next.
 Then I tried a couple of versions that are not on the upper end of the popularity scale programming language wise (**F#** and **TCL**).

 I decided it was time to re-do the **VB6** version since, by now, the 3 1/2 inch floppy was no good to me.
 Next I did a **Python** version because it seems to be a popular programming language at the moment.

 Lastly, I created a **Javascript/jQuery** version so I could have something to put on a web page.
 It's a stripped down version compared to most of the rest.

+##IMAGE USE

 **_NOTE:_** None of the image files used for any of the games have been uploaded with the exception of the Javascript example.
 I did leave the **_images_** folders as a place holder.
 Each game requires at least 8 images.
 For most of the games I used 48 or 49 images.
 The Javascript example only uses 8 images (a subset of the what I used for a couple of the other games).

+I used a Resources.resx for the images in all of the .NET code (C#, VB.NET, C++ and F#) so that, when I compiled the executables, the images were included in the exe and I did not have to include a /images directory with it.

+The TCL and Python versions aren't using images at all.
+I ran the convertImages.tcl and createBgAndDefault.tcl against the TCL images to create base64 encoded strings and then stored them in files.
+For Python I ran the img-conversion.py file I wrote to create byte code equivalents of the images that I then stored in files (I couldn't figure out a Resources.resx alternative for either of them and I guess a couple of files that represent the images is better than an entire directory of 48 or 49 images).

+For the VB6 version, I included all of the images on the form where they aren't seen.

 [JS Concentration](http://htmlpreview.github.com/?https://github.com/dgsmith77/Concentration-nation/blob/master/JSConcentration/Concentration.html)